 Clenching her jaw until her teeth ached, Dylis raised her sword and followed her demon squad into Outer Camps.
 The human soldiers blinked, taking in the small invading force, before reaching for their own swords and pistols.

 Snake appeared in front of them before Buffalo or Peacock had gotten more than two meters into the camp.
 He'd jumped down from somewhere above - the air itself for all Dylis knew - and slammed his hands into the ground, bringing the earth up into a wave.
-The soldiers panicked, scrambling backwards.
+The soldiers panicked, scrambling backward.
 Dylis tore her eyes away from the torrent of rocks and dirt, following the rest of her "squad" as they seized the opportunity and rushed to the right.
 They darted in between the wall and the nearest barracks.

 Dylis frowned.
 It was odd, having the only unarmed member of the group ordering about the rest, but who was she to question demon logic?